 You might be feeling emotional which is understandable.
 Try to manage your feelings, hopes and fears calmly.
-Be patient and model good social skills for your child by saying hello to people you meet.
+Be patient and model good social skills for your child by being friendly with people you meet.
 Starting school is completely normal and teachers are there to help your child.
 Reassure and remind your child who will collect them at home time.
-Say goodbye promptly and leave them to make the most of their first day at school!
+Say goodbye promptly and leave them to make the most of their first day at big school!